What If I Disagree With A QME Report For California Workers’ Comp?

 • The QME is waiting for test results and has yet to hear back from the lab.

-What Do I Do If I Get an Unfavorable QME Report?
+What Do I Do If I Get An Unfavorable QME Report?

 Your QME results may be unfavorable.
 If that happens, then your workers’ compensation claim may be unsuccessful.
 After an unfavorable QME result, an experienced workers’ compensation attorney can be helpful.

-Why Did the QME Render an Unfavorable Report?
+Why Did The QME Render An Unfavorable Report?

 A QME renders an unfavorable result mainly because they believe workers’ compensation does not cover your injuries.

 The Workers’ Compensation Bureau hires a QME to render an expert opinion on employees’ injuries to determine the cause of their harm.
-The QME reviews your medical records related to the accident, learns about your medical history, and gives a physical examination to understand the severity of your injuries and the treatments you may need.
+The QME reviews your medical records related to the accident, learns about your medical history, and conducts a physical examination to understand the severity of your injuries and the treatments you may need.

 A QME may decide that the employer’s negligence did not cause the employee’s injuries.
 If the injured employee receives an unfavorable report, they may feel hopeless and confused about what steps to take next.

-How Can a Workers’ Compensation Attorney Help Me Appeal a QME Report?
+How Can A Workers’ Compensation Attorney Help Me Appeal A QME Report?

-File an Appeal
+File An Appeal

 The first step is filing the appeal with the Division of Workers’ Compensation (DWC).
 The DWC will send a confirmation letter with your case number, and your attorney will handle all correspondence between you and the office so you do not miss any deadlines.

-Get a Hearing Date
+Get A Hearing Date

 Your attorney will schedule a hearing for you.
-At the hearing, your lawyer and the workers’ compensation adjuster will appear before the judge.
+At the hearing, your workplace injury lawyer and the workers’ compensation adjuster will appear before the judge.
 Each side will present its side of the case.
 The judge’s role at the hearing is to attempt to settle the dispute.
 If the parties cannot settle, the case proceeds to trial.

 If you or the workers’ compensation adjuster disagrees with the judge’s decision, either party may file a Petition to Reconsider.
 Your workplace accident attorney will handle this petition for you, if applicable.